V1t4/JumpMan/README.md

 This project was made as final project for Objects Oriented Programming subject.

-It's a platform game called JumpMan like the first name of the actual character Mario from Mario Bros.
+It's a platform game called JumpMan like the first name of the character Mario from Mario Bros.
 The idea was to choose a name for the character and call the game with the same name.
 But that didn't happen and now it's called JumpMan.

 This project is a little different from the presented in OOP because, once it is approved, it became a test subject for my personal practices.
 Now I'm using it to learn how to use git and github so I don't want to improve it.